 The first trick that most people tend to overlook lies in the titles – whether it is the title of your channel or the title of your videos, it needs to be able to capture the attention of your current audience as well as potential listeners.

-When creating a great YouTube title, you want to make sure it is descriptive and keyword-rich to attract new users and tell them what the video is about, and most importantly to offer keywords for the YouTube algorithm to sort for the purpose or relevancy.
+When creating a great YouTube video title, you want to make sure it is descriptive and keyword-rich to attract new users and tell them what the video is about, and most importantly to offer keywords for the YouTube algorithm to sort for the purpose or relevancy.

-It is important to place a keyword at the beginning of your YouTube title so that the YouTube algorithm will comprehend what your videos are about.
+It is important to place a keyword at the beginning of your YouTube video title so that the YouTube algorithm will comprehend what your videos are about.

 By using primary keywords in the titles, it highlights just how important the particular keywords are to the contents of the videos.